Vinta: Description

 Vinta are usually rigged with a rectangular lug sail locally known as bukay, on a biped mast slotted near the front section.
 These are traditionally decorated with colorful vertical strips of the traditional Sama-Bajau colors of red, blue, green, yellow, and white.
 The patterns and colors used are usually specific to a particular family or clan.
+Traditional vinta sails, like other sails of traditional Filipino vessels use woven mats (banig) of pandanus leaves.

-Smaller sailing versions of the vinta used for fishing are known as "tondaan."
+Smaller sailing versions of the vinta used for fishing and transportation are known as "tondaan" or "bogo-lamak".
 They are usually undecorated and lack the upper prow and stern attachments.
-They are rigged with a mast and a sail at all times, though a temporary palau can be erected amidships if necessary.
-Modern vinta are usually tondaan instead of the larger houseboats.
+The tondaan are rigged with a mast and a sail at all times, though a temporary palau can be erected amidships if necessary.
+Bogo-lamak on the other hand can't be installed with temporary palau but they are built with detachable mast and sail.
+Modern vinta are usually tondaan or bogo-lamak instead of the larger houseboats.
 Like other traditional boats in the Philippines since the 1970s, they are almost always motorized and have largely lost their sails.
+The modern bogo-lamak from Sabah, Malaysia are also converted into pumpboat which still use sail to save its engine fuel.
+The sail will be used when there's a strong wind current and with this condition, it can even beat the engine power of the pumpboat itself.

 Along with the balangay, lightly armed vinta were also used in the civilian squadrons of the Marina Sutil ("Light Navy") of Zamboanga City and Spanish-controlled settlements in Mindanao and the Visayas in the late 18th to early 19th centuries, as defense fleets against Moro Raiders.

 Carvings

-Vinta are usually carved with okil designs, similar to the lepa and djenging boats of the Sama people.
+Vinta are usually carved with okil designs, similar to the lepa and djenging boats of the Sama-Bajau people.
 The three most common motifs are dauan-dauan (leaf-like designs), kaloon (curved lines), and agta-agta (fish designs).
 All three are used in carving the buaya design of the prow.
 The hull of the vinta is decorated with one to three strips of curvilinear carvings known as bahan-bahan (meaning "bending" or "curving"), which are reminiscent of waves.
 In new boats, these designs can be painted with the same colors as the sails, but once the paint wears off, it is usually not repainted.

 Reconstructions

 In 1985 the vinta Sarimanok was sailed from Bali to Madagascar to replicate ancient seafaring techniques.

-Zamboanga City also celebrates vintas in the annual Regatta de Zamboanga during the city's Zamboanga Hermosa Festival each October.
+Zamboanga City celebrates vintas in the annual Regatta de Zamboanga during the city's Zamboanga Hermosa Festival each October.
 The participants are usually Sama-Bajau fishermen from the coastal areas of Zamboanga.
 Many of these modern "vinta" however, are not vinta, but are other types of bangka (like bigiw) that merely use a vinta-patterned sail (often non-functional).

+In 2016, Jolo, Sulu, also started holding an annual Vinta Festival each February 14.